- By phone

 You must do this within 14 days of the date of issue on your CAN.

-- how much you have borrowed for each unit of study at each provider you have studied with
+- what you borrowed for each unit of study and for each course of study

 If you want information from before 2005 you will need to contact your provider.